SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

 Again: Mask.
 Social distance.
 Vaccinate.
 Get paxlovid if you get sick.
 Support research on drugging the genes above.

-I know you're tired of that.
+I know you're tired of all that.
 But how tired would you and your descendants be after _20,000 years_ of this?
 Make the smart choice here.

 ---